activeadmin/activeadmin/docs/2-resource-customization.md

 The `proc` will be called in the context of the view, so you have access to all your helpers and current user session information.

+### Drop Down Menus

+In many cases, a single level navigation will not be enough for the administration of a production application.
+In that case, you can categorize your resources and creating drop down menus to access them.

+To add the menu as a child of another menu:

+    ActiveAdmin.register Post do
+      menu :parent => "Blog"
+    end

+Note, the "Blog" menu does not even have to exist yet.
+It will be generated on the fly as a drop down list for you.

+### Customizing Parent Menu Items

+All of the options given to a standard menu item are also available to the parent menu items.
+You can customize their attributes in the Active Admin initializer.

+    # config/initializers/active_admin.rb
+    ActiveAdmin.setup do |config|
+      config.namespace :admin do |admin|

+        # This block will edit the default menu
+        admin.build_menu do |menu|
+          menu.add :label => "Blog", :priority => 0
+        end

+      end
+    end

+Now, if you use `menu :parent => "Blog"`, your resource menu item will be a child of the Blog menu item with the priority of 0.

 ### Adding Custom Menu Items